haoxiuwang/mysite-s/source/en/chapter-3/index.md

 ### Shedding off the heavy shell of convention, Aomoxo will soar lighter, higher and farther.

-##### Aomoxo is weightless and very extensible.
+##### Aomoxo is weightless and highly scalable.

 Aomoxo's office buildings are so light it's actually up in the cloud.
-Whenever a new member joins in, we do not need to prepare work place for them and make purchases of equipment and office supply, and they can just start working immediately.
+Whenever new members join in, they can just start working immediately, without needing to prepare work spaces for them and make purchases of equipment and office supply beforehand.
 So you see?
-Very extensiblle.
+High scalability.

-##### Easy to manage and highly efficienct.
+##### Easy to manage and very efficienct.

-Aomoxo does not have work places to manage, and is also saved from all these trivias related to it.
+Aomoxo doesn't have offices to manage, and is also saved from all the trivias related to it.
 We will leave our members to do their own managings, so we can put precious energies on products, ideas, markets, customers, etc. things that are really important.

 ##### Low consumption, and zero cost.

-There is no need to spend huge amounts of money on purchases or expensive maintenance works, which is vitally important for a startup company with big dreams.
+There is no need to spend huge amounts of money on purchases or expensive maintenance works, which is vitally important for a startup company with a big dream.